 Getting Into a Top-Rated Business School

-If you want to join the roughly 200,000 others who want to go for the MBA, this Hub provides advice, suggestions, and guidance that can help you prepare for applying to attend a top-rated or any high quality business school.
-This Hub offers a wealth of information, advice, and suggestions to help anyone who wants to earn an MBA by attending a top-rated business school.
+If you want to join the roughly 200,000 others who want to go for the MBA, this article provides advice, suggestions, and guidance that can help you prepare for applying to attend a top-rated or any high quality business school.
+In addition, you will find in this article information, advice, and suggestions that can help anyone who is planning to earn an MBA by attending a top-rated business school.

 I have a doctorate in business specializing in marketing, and I've taught (as an adjunct professor) in the weekend MBA program of the highly regarded Cameron School of Business at University of St. Thomas, in Houston, TX.
 However, for my terminal degree, for many reasons, I chose non-traditional study through Walden University, a distance-education provider of higher education; a school I found to have an excellent graduate program in business.